-During the voyage the STS Lord Nelson known as ‘Nellie’ covered 52,557 nautical miles, 60,482 land miles.
-Nellie did not have any passengers; she was crewed by two Captains, Cpt Barbara Campbell and Cpt Chris Phillips along with a professional crew (PC) and around 1000 volunteer crew (VC), both able bodied and disabled.
+Experience the journeys of our iconic tall ships with the fantastic Sail the World book, detailing the amazing trip of Lord Nelson during her epic voyage around the world.
+STS Lord Nelson, affectionately known as Nellie, covered 52,577 nautical miles and 60,482 land miles.
+Nellie did not have any passengers but extraordinary crews; led by Cpt.
+Barbara Campbell and Cpt.
+Chris Phillips along with a professional crew and around 1,000 volunteer crew both able-bodied and disabled.

 I have just circumnavigated the world in the sail training ship “Lord Nelson”.
 I enjoyed the company of her two very able Captains, Barbara Campbell and Chris Phillips, together with her professional crews.
 The ship was sailed by these qualified sailors with around 1000 Voyage Crew, both able-bodied and disabled, sailing different ‘legs’ of the circumnavigation.
 All aboard (apart from me, the only passenger) were part of the crew sailing “Nellie”, many had never sailed or even rowed a boat before setting foot on the gangway.